-Eye exams by your child's doctor are an important way to identify problems with your child's vision.
+Vision screenings by your pediatrician are an important way to identify problems with your child's eyesight.
 Problems that are found early have a better chance of being treated successfully.

-What are warning signs of a vision problem?
+What are some warning signs of a vision problem?

 Babies up to 1 year of age:

-Babies older than 3 months should be able to follow or track an object, like a toy or ball, with their eyes as it moves across their field of vision.
+By 3 months old.
+By about this age, babies should be able to follow or track a moving object, like a toy or ball, with their eyes.
 If your baby can't make steady eye contact by this time or seems unable to see, let your child's doctor know.
-See Infant Vision Development: What Can Babies See? for more information.

-Before 4 months, most babies' eyes occasionally look misaligned (strabismus).
-However, after 4 months, inward crossing or outward drifting that occurs regularly is usually abnormal.
-If one of these is present, let your child's doctor know.
+After 4 months of age.
+Most newborns' eyes occasionally look misaligned (strabismus).
+However, after 4 months, inward crossing or outward drifting that occurs regularly typically is not normal.
+If you notice this still happens a lot, let your child's doctor know.

 All children: